pikashoes/bookdatabase-web-app/README.md

 ----------------------
 5. At least one completely RESTful resource.
 	DONE.
 	I demonstrate adding, deleting, patching, and getting with the books.
-You may also add and delete a user.
+You may also add and delete a user, and add and delete a review.

 6. Users can sign up, login, and logout.
 	DONE.